lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 nyc_skyscraper.type_of_owner # => "This Empire State Building is a skyscrapper for Spider-Man."
 ```

 When do we actually need it explicitly?
-Case in which Self is mandatory
+Let's now see the case in which Self is mandatory
 ```ruby
 class Butler
   def initialize(castle)